Purdue vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament First Round

 Purdue vs. Fairleigh Dickinson Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's game between the Purdue Boilermakers (29-5) and Fairleigh Dickinson Knights (20-15) going head to head at Nationwide Arena has a projected final score of 83-61 (according to our computer prediction) in favor of heavily favored Purdue, so it should be a lopsided matchup.
-The game will tip off at 6:50 PM ET on March 17.
+Friday's contest that pits the Purdue Boilermakers (29-5) versus the Fairleigh Dickinson Knights (20-15) at Nationwide Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 83-61 in favor of Purdue, who is heavy favorites by our model.
+Game time is at 6:50 PM ET on March 17.

-According to our computer prediction, Fairleigh Dickinson should cover the spread, which currently sits at 23.
-The two sides are projected to come in below the 145 total.
+According to our computer prediction, Fairleigh Dickinson is projected to cover the point spread (23) against Purdue.
+The two teams are expected to go under the 146.5 total.

 Purdue vs. Fairleigh Dickinson Game Info & Odds